-There are six General Internal Medicine clinics at BMC with more than 50 providers, offering patients not only primary care they need, but also specialized clinics in women’s health and opioid addiction, and a clinic for those who speak only Spanish.
+There are six GIM clinics at BMC with more than 50 providers, offering patients not only primary care they need, but also specialized clinics in women’s health and opioid addiction, and a clinic for those who speak only Spanish.

 BMC’s diverse staff speak many languages and multilingual interpreter services are available to make your experience as easy and comfortable as possible.